Robert Hertzberg

-Robert Myles Hertzberg is an American politician who previously served in the California State Senate.
-A Democrat he represented the 18th Senate District, which includes parts of the San Fernando Valley.
+Robert Myles Hertzberg (born November 19, 1954) is an American politician who previously served in the California State Senate.
+A Democrat, he represented the 18th Senate District, which includes parts of the San Fernando Valley.

 Prior to being elected to the State Senate in 2014, he served as the 64th Speaker of the California State Assembly, representing the 40th Assembly District.
 He was Majority Leader from January 2019 to January 2022.
 He announced he would not seek re-election and instead announced his candidacy for the Los Angeles County Board of Supervisors.
 He lost the supervisor election to Lindsey Horvath.

 Early life and education

 Hertzberg was born the third of five sons in Downtown Los Angeles.
 His father, Harrison Hertzberg, was a constitutional lawyer.
 He grew up in Benedict Canyon, Los Angeles.
 The family later moved to Palm Springs, California.
 He went to Palm Springs High School then graduated magna cum laude from the University of Redlands in 1976 with a Bachelor of Arts degree in history and English.
 Hertzberg earned his Juris Doctor from University of California, Hastings College of the Law in 1979.